 It should be stressed that the remarkable reduction in the O2 cost of submaximal cycle exercise following dietary supplementation with inorganic nitrate in the form of a natural food product cannot be achieved by any other known means, including long-term endurance exercise training.

 The same researchers from Exeter University conducted a related study to find the mechanistic basis for this increase in performance (Journal of Applied Physiology).
 They found that the reduced oxygen cost of exercise pertaining to dietary nitrate consumption appears to be related to a reduced ATP (Adenosine Triphosphate) cost for muscle force production.
 Basically, ATP is an energy molecule used in producing muscular contractions.
 This research suggests that dietary nitrate supplementation reduces that amount of energy in the form of ATP that you use during exercise.

 Dietary Nitrate from L-Arginine Instead?

 Again, in another follow-up study, these same researchers from Exeter University conducted a similar study with one small caveat.
-Instead of supplementing with either beetroot juice or beetroot itself, instead they used l-arginine.
+Instead of supplementing with either beetroot juice or beetroot itself, instead, they used l-arginine.
 Follow the link for more details on this study as I have discussed it at greater length in a previous blog post.
 This study used supplementation with 6 grams of l-arginine which increased indices of nitric oxide synthesis.
-Specifically, the researchers note that interventions which reduce the amplitude of the VO(2) slow component improve tolerance to severe-intensity exercise tolerance.
+Specifically, the researchers note that interventions that reduce the amplitude of the VO(2) slow component improve tolerance to severe-intensity exercise tolerance.
 For this study, the time to exhaustion was extended by 26% compared to the placebo intervention.

 Keep in mind that all of these studies demonstrated reductions in blood pressure levels in otherwise healthy volunteers.
 As well, beetroot can also cause some discoloration of your stool by making it appear a reddish color.